octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

 - `BuildingBarracksAuthoring`
   - `BuildingBarracks` - Contains data for spawning units.
 This component is added to barracks buildings.
     - Contains an `InternalBufferCapacity` attribute to enqueue spawned units before they are instantiated.
+  - `SpawnBuffer` - Buffer element for storing units queued to be spawned by the barracks.
+  - `BuildingBarracksUnitEnqueue` - Event component used to enqueue a unit to be spawned by the barracks.
+    - This component is enabled when a unit is queued for spawning.
+- `BuildingFriendlyHQAuthoring`
+  - `BuildingFriendlyHQ` - Tags the entity as a friendly headquarters building.
+- `BuildingTypeAuthoring`
+  - `BuildingType` - Component which specifies the type of building an entity represents.

 #### Systems